bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/importmulti.md

 ##### ImportMulti
 {% include helpers/subhead-links.md %}

-{% assign summary_importMulti="imports addresses/scripts (with private or public keys, redeem script (P2SH)) and rescans all addresses in one-shot-only (can be disabled via options)." %}
+{% assign summary_importMulti="imports addresses or scripts (with private keys, public keys, or P2SH redeem scripts) and optionally performs the minimum necessary rescan for all imports." %}

 {% autocrossref %}